brson/rust-contract-comparison/blog/dfinity.md

 [Motoko]: https://sdk.dfinity.org/docs/language-guide/motoko.html

-I read a blog post by DFINITY's Johan Granström:
+I read a blog post by dfinity's Johan Granström:
-[A Closer Look at Software Canisters, an Evolution of Smart Contracts].
+[A Closer Look at Software Canisters, an Evolution of Smart Contracts][canblog].

 [canblog]: https://medium.com/dfinity/software-canisters-an-evolution-of-smart-contracts-internet-computer-f1f92f1bfffb

 Many of the capabilities described here sound similar to other smart contract platforms.
 A few that stand out to me though:

-- The memory space of a wasm canister is saved and restored every execution!
+- _The memory space of a wasm canister is saved and restored every execution_!
   This should makes it behave as if it were a long-running process, even though each invocation may be years apart, and on different nodes.
   There is apparently no explicit storage.
-  This is pretty compelling,
+  This is _cool_,
   and I am surprised I haven't seen this done before in the smart contract space.
   It implies though that memory leaks live forever, and so does memory fragmentation.